gema-arta/heiwa/README.md

 <br>

 ## Roadmap
-- [ ] Specifies the library to be used.
+- [x] Specifies the packages and libraries to be used.
 - [ ] Building auto build systems.
 - [ ] Creating package manager (kanri).